Fighter kite: Kite fighting

 Competitors try to capture their opponents kite and bring it to the ground.
 Expert kite fighters are able to cut their opponent's line and then encircle the trailing line (lubjow) of the cut kite.
 Once secured, the winner can then fly both kites and pull in the prize.
 If the cut kite is not captured, then the kite belongs to no-one, and "kite runners" - typically younger children - will attempt to pursue and claim it.

 Most contests are informal neighbourhood affairs.
-Organised competitions do exist, such as since 2015 the "Red Bull Kite Fight" each year in a series of cities in North India.
+Organised competitions do exist, such the "Red Bull Kite Fight", which has taken place each year since 2015, in a series of cities in North India.

 By country

 Various countries where fighter kites are flown all have their own specific styles of kites, rules for fighting, and traditions.
 In many cases there is a "season" or a special occasion particularly associated with kite flying.

 Afghanistan

-Kites used range from 0.5 to 1.5 meters across.
-The usual name for the sport is gudiparan bazi and for the cutting line tar, first described in an article online in 2001.
+Kites range from 0.5 to 1.5 m across.
+The usual name for the sport is gudiparan bazi (گودیپران بازی).
 As elsewhere, the line is traditionally made with a cotton line and coated with a mixture of crushed glass and rice glue.
 However, nylon string with stronger glue is now the more preferred line.
 Kites can fly up to 3,500 meters in height, depending on the size.

 From 1996 to 2001, the first Taliban government of Afghanistan outlawed kite fighting and flying by declaring it "un-Islamic".
 After the Fall of the Taliban, kite fighting regained popularity in the country.
-Since the Taliban reestablished its second government over Afghanistan, it is not known if the past time has been again outlawed.
+Since the Taliban reestablished its second government over Afghanistan, it is not known if the pastime has been again outlawed.